Page Reviewed / Updated - February 18, 2021

 AR Choices in Homecare provides a variety of services to assist Arkansas residents in living independently, in their own home or the home of a relative.
 This program not only assists in meeting their needs, but also helps to reduce premature nursing home placements.
 Services/benefits available include home modifications (for example, installation of ramps for wheelchair access or the addition of grab bars), adult day care, respite care, and assistance with Activities of Daily Living (ADLs)/Instrumental Activities of Daily Living (IADLs) (bathing, putting on/taking off clothes, meal preparation, light housecleaning, etc.).

 Attendant care services may be self-directed.
 This means an AR Choices in Homecare program participant may hire, train, manage, and even fire, the caregiver of their choosing.
 This is done through the related AR Independent Choices Program.
-Family members, with the exception of spouses and legal guardians, and friends can be hired to provide care.
+Friends and family members, with the exception of spouses and legal guardians, can be hired to provide care.

 AR Choices in Homecare, also simply referred to as AR Choices, is a Medicaid Waiver program for frail elders and physically disabled adults.
 Implemented in January of 2016, this waiver merged two former waivers: Elder Choices (EC) and Alternatives for Adults with Physical Disabilities (AAPD).
 AR Choices is operated by the Arkansas Department of Human Services’ Division of Aging, Adult, and Behavioral Health Services (DAAABHS) and the Division of Provider Services and Quality Assurance (DPSQA).

 To be eligible for AR Choices, an applicant must be a resident of Arkansas who is physically disabled between the ages of 21 and 64, or is 65 years of age or older.
-In addition, functional and financial requirements must also be met.
+In addition, functional and financial requirements must be met.
 All applicants must require a nursing home level of care and require a minimum of one of the services offered through AR Choices.
-Financially, as of 2020, a single applicant must not have income greater than $2,349 / month.
+Financially, as of 2021, a single applicant must not have income greater than $2,382 / month.
 This figure is equivalent to 300% of the SSI Federal Benefit Rate (FBR).
 Countable assets, which are assets that are easily converted to cash, such as bank accounts, mutual funds, and stocks, are limited to $2,000 for an individual.
-However, several assets are considered non-countable (exempt), such as one’s primary home, given the value does not exceed $595,000 (in 2020) and the applicant or his/her spouse resides in it.
+However, several assets are considered non-countable (exempt), such as one’s primary home, given the applicant’s equity interest does not exceed $603,000 (in 2021) and the applicant resides in it.
+If a non-applicant resides in the home, it is exempt regardless of applicant circumstances.
 Additional exemptions include household goods, burial trusts, and personal items, such as one’s wedding ring.

 For those who do not meet the financial requirements, there are ways to effectively lower one’s income and assets in order to meet program eligibility.
 For instance, Miller Trusts are an effective way to lower one’s income.
-And additional assets can be “spent down” on exempt (non-countable) assets, such as purchasing an Irrevocable Funeral Trust and modifying one’s home to be wheelchair accessible.
-If one is over the income and / or asset limit(s), it is highly recommended he/she seek the counsel of a professional Medicaid planner.
+Additional assets can be “spent down” on exempt (non-countable) assets, such as purchasing an Irrevocable Funeral Trust and modifying one’s home to be wheelchair accessible.
+If one is over the income and / or asset limit(s), it is highly recommended the counsel of a professional Medicaid planner be sought.

 Please note: It is crucial that one does not give away assets or sell them cheaply in order to meet Medicaid’s asset limit.
 This is because Medicaid has a look-back period (60-months in Arkansas) in which all past asset transfers within the defined period are reviewed.
 If one has gifted assets or sold them under fair market value, he/she will be ineligible for Medicaid for a determined period of time.